zkFold/utxo-accumulator-server/README.md

    ```

 4. **Configure the server**:
-   After deployment, you need to manually update the configuration files:
+   After setup is complete, you need to manually update the configuration files:

    a. **Choose a configuration file** to edit (e.g., `config/100ada.yaml` for a 100 ADA pool, etc.)